About | APS Meeting

 Sorting categories

-Choose from 40+ topics on biological fluid dynamics to vortex flows to drops and more.
+Choose from 40+ categories on biological fluid dynamics to vortex flows to drops, and more.

 Travel and hotel

-Attend the meeting in beautiful Salt Lake City, Utah, with affordable hotels nearby.
+Attend the meeting in Houston, Texas, with affordable hotels nearby.